EarthHuman World

 And we can all reduce our use of plastics with reusable shopping bags and refillable water bottles, and by using biodegradable products over plastic.

-Longing for the sea?
-Check out these photos from the EarthSky community.
+Longing for the ocean?
+Check out this video with photos from the EarthSky community.

 Posted